 Get 15% Off Your Very Own Virtual Prague Tour

 The hour-long tour would come to a close with a serene sunset on one of Prague’s picturesque bridges.
 Of the many virtual tours I’ve done lately, I really appreciated this one.
-Our guide, Nikola, was friendly and knowledgable.
+Our guide, Nikola, was friendly and knowledgeable.
 And the live-stream from Prague itself really gave us that extra level of authenticity that was simply incredible.
 I highly recommend participating in one of these Prague City Adventures tours if you can.
 Get 15% off both their virtual and in-person walking tours with promo code WITS2021.

 PIN THIS FOR LATER…